Ladder Accident Claims

 - providing adequate training to the employees so they are able to carry out their tasks safely

 - assessing risks associated with using a ladder and providing safe alternatives when required

 Common causes of accidents involving ladders at work

 There are many different circumstances and potential causes of ladder accidents.
-Some of the most common situations that have been presented to us include:
+Some of the most common situations include:

 - Using a ladder that is too small for the task, causing the user to over reach

 - Using a weak or defective ladder that breaks during use

 - Using a ladder that has not been erected properly, i.e. put at the wrong angle or not on a steady base

 - Accidents caused by inadequate training on how to properly use a ladder